 Physical movement provides many clear advantages to the mind and body.
 However, today, because our lifestyles don’t always require lots of activity, in order to reap these benefits, exercise has to be an intentional part of our routine.
 Yet for those of us who lead busy lives or aren’t particularly fans of exercise, this can be a bit of a challenge.
-So the goal is to incorporate exercise into our lives, in a way that is encouraging; this is while still satisfying time limitations, as well as supporting stillness and our overall wellbeing.
+So the goal is to incorporate exercise into our lives in a way that is encouraging; this is while still satisfying time limitations, as well as supporting our overall well-being.

 How Much Exercise Do We Need?

-In previous years, the work and lifestyles of our forefathers demanded lots of physical activity.
-So there was really no need to place such emphasis on exercise.
-But, the reality is, today our society has totally changed.
-These days, most of us lead really busy lives, yet with barely any requirement for physical activity—which means today we have to consciously make it a part of our lives.
+From a biblical perspective, Godliness should always take precedence over physical fitness.
+Still, the work and lifestyles of our forefathers demanded lots of physical activity.
+And unfortunately, today, our society has totally changed.
+These days, most of us lead really busy lives, yet with barely any requirement for physical movement—which means today we have to consciously make it a part of our lives.

-Therefore, as far as how much exercise we generally need to maintain optimal health: According to the Office of Disease Prevention and Health Promotion (ODPHP), adults need a minimum of 150 minutes of moderate-intensity physical movement per day; while children between the ages of 6 and 17 years need a minimum of 60 minutes per day.
+So, as far as how much exercise we generally need to maintain optimal health: According to the Office of Disease Prevention and Health Promotion (ODPHP), adults need a minimum of 150 minutes of moderate-intensity per day; while children between the ages of 6 and 17 years need a minimum of 60 minutes per day.